contao/docs-archive/api/hooks/getPageStatusIcon.md

-# getPageStatusIcon #
+# getPageStatusIcon

 The `getPageStatusIcon` hook is triggered when the appropriate page status icon is calculated.
-It passes the database result object and the filename of the current icon as arguments and expects a file name as return value.
+It passes the database result object and the file name of the current icon as arguments and expects a file name as return value.
 > **tag** It is available from version 3.5.0.

-## Parameters ##
+## Parameters

 1. *Database_Result* `$objPage`